electrode-io/electrode-native/docs/cli/transform-container.md

 * The local file system path to the directory containing the Container to transform.
 * **Default**  If this option is not provided, the command will look for a Container in the default platform directory `~/.ern/containergen/out/[platform]`.

+`--descriptor`

+* A complete native application descriptor
+* If this option is set, the `transform-container` command will apply all the transformers defined in the Cauldron for the matched descriptor.
+In that case, the `--transfomer` and `--platform` options should not be provided.

 `--platform/-p`

 * Specify the native platform of the target Container to transform.
-* This option is required, there is no default.
+* This option is required, there is no default (unless `--descriptor` is used)

 `--transformer/-t`